All Episodes

 A lot of people not even looking for work, but they're all eating.

-They're all driving, they're all talking on the telephone, and they're all watching big screen TVs.
+And they're all watching big screen TVs.

-And it's all made possible by Santa Claus in their mind, Obama.
+And it's all made possible by Santa Claus, in their mind, Obama.

 It's not complicated to figure out.